JennyZhang0810/LowAltitude-Multimodal-Dataset/README.md

 ## 🙏 Acknowledgements

-This dataset was **independently designed and led by the author**, covering the full pipeline of **data acquisition, organization, and annotation design**.
+This dataset was **designed and led by the author**, covering the full pipeline of **data acquisition, organization, and annotation design**.

 We sincerely thank: